 Party Prep :

-A well organised party will reap in the sales.
+A well organised party will reap in sales.
 Provide your hostess with brochures and samples that they can hand out to friends, share in their home before the party.
-Friends who can’t attend the party are therefore provided a before hand ordering system.
+Friends who can’t attend the party are therefore provided with a beforehand ordering system.
 Set the hostess a sales target or incentive ( a product she really wants) that way they will be more likely to push sales, invite lots of friends and show everyone they know the brochure.

 Photo Credit : Claire Relin, Neals Yard Remedies Consultant

 At the party be enthusiastic about your product.
 People buy from people.
 Tell them what you love about your product, which is your favourite, sell them your lifestyle.
 Be engaging and approachable, encourage the conversation and take the time to speak to everyone.

 Play games.
 Games make the party fun, warming everyone up a little and stopping it from becoming a flat sales pitch.

 If you follow these tips you will increase your sales for Christmas.
 HOWEVER then what do you do?
 Ensure you have a system at party and events in which to grab people’s contact details.
 Personally I prefer email addresses as that way you send them a special offer newsletters.
 If you can encourage potential customers and regular customers to follow you on Facebook which can be easier at busy events then you will be able to share the newsletter sign up and subsequent newsletters to them.
 This way you can develop a relationship with your customers all year round and not just for Christmas.